 Rosewater adds a nice flavor and makes the halwa aromatic.
 You can replace it with kewra water or kewra essence.
 If using kewra essence, use just 2-3 drops; otherwise, lauki ka halwa will become bitter.

-You can substitute regular sugar with brown sugar, cane sugar, or powdered jaggery.
+You can substitute regular white sugar with brown sugar, cane sugar, or powdered jaggery.

 Doodhi halwa sold at Indian sweet shops is mostly green in color.
 It is because of the added green tint to it.
 Add a little bit of green food color if you want a green-colored halwa.

 How To Make Lauki Halwa